ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 presence of the Capsule-Protocol header field ({{hdr}}) or by understanding the chosen HTTP Upgrade token.

-Because new protocols or extensions might define new capsule types, intermediaries that wish to allow for future extensibility SHOULD forward capsules without modification unless the definition of the Capsule Type in use specifies additional intermediary processing.
+Because new protocols or extensions might define new Capsule Types, intermediaries that wish to allow for future extensibility SHOULD forward capsules without modification unless the definition of the Capsule Type in use specifies additional intermediary processing.
 One such Capsule Type is the